Transfer Students

 Director of Transfer Recruitment

-Explore our full list of events and deadlines.
+The Transfer Checklist for Success is a comprehensive list of deadlines, document, events, and resources to help you navigate the pre-enrollment process.
 We hope this helps you as you start your journey at Southwestern University.

 We have also identified a few highlights below to get you started!